que-rb/que/README.md

 ## Usage

-The following assumes you're using Rails 4.0 and ActiveRecord. *Que hasn't been tested with versions of Rails before 4.0, and may or may not work with them.* See the [/docs directory](https://github.com/chanks/que/blob/master/docs) for instructions on using Que [outside of Rails](https://github.com/chanks/que/blob/master/docs/advanced_setup.md), and with [Sequel](https://github.com/chanks/que/blob/master/docs/using_sequel.md) or [no ORM](https://github.com/chanks/que/blob/master/docs/using_plain_connections.md), among other things.
+The following assumes you're using Rails 4.0 and ActiveRecord. *Que hasn't been tested with versions of Rails before 4.0, and may or may not work with them.* See the [/docs directory](https://github.com/chanks/que/blob/master/docs) for more information on any of the below, and particularly the [advanced setup instructions](https://github.com/chanks/que/blob/master/docs/advanced_setup.md) if you're not using Rails and ActiveRecord.

 First, generate and run a migration for the job table.